alexha-90/WeConnect/README.md

 * Heroku + Heroku Data
 * Axios + redux-thunk

-### As of 1/5/2018...
+### As of 1/8/2018...
+[x] = addressed, [ ] = work in progress

 ## Known functional bugs and issues
-* Cannot delete image after uploading on newPost
+- [ ] Cannot delete image after uploading on newPost
-* Cannot modify images on edit post
+- [ ] Cannot modify images on edit post
-* Cannot edit category on edit post
+- [ ] Cannot edit category on edit post
-* Private messages should be in conversation format
+- [ ] Private messages should be in conversation format
-* Can register new account with existing username and/or email
+- [ ] List results not ordered
-* Sticky footer not working.
+- [ ] Sticky footer not working.
 Floats up when not enough content on page
-* List results not ordered
+- [x] Prompt better error if user attempts to access nonexistent post via URL
+- [x] Can register new account with existing username and/or email

 ## Known visual bugs and issues
-* Not optimized for mobile
+- [ ] Not optimized for mobile
-* Categories menu on new/edit post slides when expanding/collapsing
+- [ ] Categories menu on new/edit post slides when expanding/collapsing
-* Uploaded image placement positions and sizes can be optimized
+- [ ] Uploaded image placement positions and sizes can be optimized
-* Private messages in portfolio page has no styling
+- [ ] Private messages in portfolio page has no styling
-* Hard to see twitter icon when hovering over results list page
+- [ ] Hard to see twitter icon when hovering over results list page
-* On newPost page, use icons instead of checkboxes for social mediums
+- [ ] On newPost page, use icons instead of checkboxes for social mediums
+- [ ] Change styling instead of alert after login fail

 ## Potential future features
 * Pull information from respective social medium's API
 * Location field in newPost integrates Google Places autocomplete
 * Profile description and change avatar
 * Filter post results
-* Can't change user avatar.
-Assigned.